Aufbau Suppressed Coupled Cluster Theory for Doubly Excited States: Introduction

 Active space methods such as complete active space self consistent field theory (CASSCF) \cite{CASSCF_1982,CASSCF_1985-1,CASSCF_1985-2,CASSCF_1987} and its second order perturbation theory (CASPT2) \cite{anderssonSecondorderPerturbationTheory1990,10.1063/1.462209,doi:https://doi.org/10.1002/9781119417774.ch10} often offer accurate alternatives for modeling doubly excited states, \cite{sarkar2022assessing,kossoskiReferenceEnergiesDouble2024} but they are not without their own challenges.
 First and foremost, both methods' accuracy can be sensitive to how large of an active space is chosen.
 In principle, the larger the better, but in practice large active spaces have multiple downsides: most active space solvers display exponential cost growth with the number of active orbitals, and the difficulty of maintaining the same qualitative active space (and thus smooth curves) when scanning a potential energy surface gets harder as more orbitals are included.
 Both effects make minimal active space choices attractive, such as taking only the hole and particle orbital in the case of a single-CSF double excitation.
 However, as we shall see in our results, this choice can make for meaningful differences in accuracy, a reality that stems at least in part from the fact that CASPT2's correlation treatment for electron pairs unrelated to the active space is essentially that of MP2.

-In the ASCC approach, the idea is to use exponentiated de-excitation operators to initiate a zeroth order coupled cluster wave function that contains only the excited state's leading CSFs --- similar to a minimal active space wave function --- and then to refine the correlation treatment by solving for the first order coupled cluster amplitudes.
-This approach has already proven successful in singly excited states, and in particular in charge transfer states. \cite{tuckmanAufbauSuppressedCoupledCluster2024,tuckmanImprovingAufbauSuppressedCoupled2025} Similar to multi-level CC, \cite{myhre2014multi,folkestad2020equation} ASCC can be adapted so that a high level treatment of an excitation's most important orbitals is nested within a low level treatment of the rest, allowing it to reach system sizes much larger than can be treated with traditional singles and doubles theory. \cite{tuckmanFastAccurateCharge2025} Since ASCC has proven to be highly insensitive to the choice of the molecular orbital (MO) basis, \cite{quadyAufbauSuppressedCoupledCluster2025} it becomes tempting to think that, if it could be generalized to work for doubly excited states, it may be able to tolerate relatively straightforward starting points, such as minimal-active-space state-averaged CASSCF.
+In the ASCC approach, the idea is to use exponentiated de-excitation operators to initiate a zeroth order coupled cluster wave function that contains only the excited state's leading CSFs --- similar to a minimal active space wave function --- and then to refine the correlation treatment by solving for the first order coupled cluster amplitudes at a similar $O(N^6)$ cost as seen in typical ground state CC methods.
+This approach has already proven successful in singly excited states, and in particular in charge transfer states. \cite{tuckmanAufbauSuppressedCoupledCluster2024,tuckmanImprovingAufbauSuppressedCoupled2025} Similar to multi-level CC, \cite{myhre2014multi,folkestad2020equation} ASCC can be adapted so that a high level treatment of an excitation's most important orbitals is nested within a low level treatment of the rest, allowing for its scaling to drop to $O(N^5)$ and for it to reach system sizes much larger than can be treated with traditional singles and doubles theory. \cite{tuckmanFastAccurateCharge2025} Since ASCC has proven to be highly insensitive to the choice of the molecular orbital (MO) basis, \cite{quadyAufbauSuppressedCoupledCluster2025} it becomes tempting to think that, if it could be generalized to work for doubly excited states, it may be able to tolerate relatively straightforward starting points, such as minimal-active-space state-averaged CASSCF.
 In this study, we provide the theory for just such a generalization and test its accuracy in various single-CSF doubly excited states.
 We also perform tests in one preliminary category of multi-CSF doubly excited state in a proof of principle demonstration that the approach is not limited to the single-CSF regime.